Cliffhanger: Etymology

+The term "cliff-hanger" is defined by The Oxford English Dictionary as “a serial film in which each episode ends in a desperate situation; hence, any story, play, etc., in which suspense is a main concern.”
+It records the first use of the term in 1936.

-The term "cliffhanger" is considered to have originated with the serialised version of Thomas Hardy's A Pair of Blue Eyes (which was published in Tinsley's Magazine between September 1872 and July 1873) in which Henry Knight, one of the protagonists, is left hanging off a cliff.
-According to the Random House Historical Dictionary of American Slang, the term's first use in print was in 1937.
+Some have therefore mistakenly considered its origins to have originated with the serialised version of Thomas Hardy's A Pair of Blue Eyes (which was published in Tinsley's Magazine between September 1872 and July 1873) in which Henry Knight, one of the protagonists, is left hanging off a cliff.

+In his book of essays, The Art of Fiction, David Lodge refers to this moment in Hardy's novel as "a classic scene of suspense that was, as far as I know, entirely invented.
+The word [suspense] derives from the Latin word meaning 'to hang', and there could hardly be a situation more productive of suspense than of a man clinging by his finger-tips to the face of a cliff unable to climb to safety - hence the generic term, 'cliff-hanger'".
+Lodge does not claim this is the origin of the term; just that Hardy presents a literal rendering of it in prose.

 Serial media

 Film

-Cliffhangers were especially popular from the 1910s through to the mid-1950s serials when nickelodeons and movie theaters filled the cultural niche later primarily occupied by television.
+Cliffhangers were especially popular from the 1910s through to the mid-1950s serials when nickelodeons and movie theatres filled the cultural niche later primarily occupied by television.
 The first film serial designed around the cliffhanger device was 1913's The Adventures of Kathlyn from Selig Polyscope.

 Film serials were normally shown in cinemas at weekly intervals, with the cliffhanger resolved in the next instalment by a "take-out', which extracted the protagonist(s) from the perilous situation in which they had been left.
 Hoping that audiences would forget some important details of what they had seen a week earlier, filmmakers sometimes resolved the peril by changing some of the events in the recap sequence.
-The cinema scholar Deborah Allison argues that cliffhanger take-outs can be grouped into three categories, which she calls 'sequential', 'augmented', and 'incompatible'.
+The cinema scholar Deborah Allison argues that cliffhanger take-outs can be grouped into three categories, which she calls 'sequential', 'augmented' and 'incompatible'.

 Sequential take-outs continue the story either by revealing pertinent facts in subsequent shots or by skipping potentially tricky explanations entirely and moving on swiftly. [...] whereas sequential take-outs fill the gaps in our knowledge after we have been shown the moment of fatal peril for the second time, augmented take-outs insert supplementary shots or scenes before the point of crisis. [...]
 Incompatible take-outs present narrative information that directly conflicts with that provided by the original cliffhanger.

-During the 1910s, when Fort Lee, New Jersey was a center of film production, the cliffs facing New York and the Hudson River were frequently used as film locations.
-The most notable of these films was The Perils of Pauline, a serial which helped popularize the term "cliffhanger".
+During the 1910s, when Fort Lee, New Jersey was a centre of film production, the cliffs facing New York and the Hudson River were frequently used as film locations.
+The most notable of these films was The Perils of Pauline, a serial which helped popularise the term "cliffhanger".
 In them, the serial would often end suddenly leaving actress Pearl White's Pauline character hanging from a cliff.